hekuli/mycast/README.md

 Creates an RSS 2.0 feed template (`feed.xml` by default).
 Edit it to fill in your podcast details (link, image, category, etc.).

 ### Generate speech and add to a podcast feed

+Creates an mp3 from the input text file and adds the results to the podcast feed.

 ```bash
 uv run python main.py tts 2026-04-06.txt -f feed.xml -t "April 6 News"